Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/fileref/fileref.rst

 Option                             Description
 ================================== =============
 **Location**                       Location of the file in the ηCMS media repository.
-**Show as a template**             If this option is enabled, the file content will
+**Render as a template**           If this option is enabled, the file content will
                                    be interpreted as :ref:`HTTL <httl>` template and inserted as attribute value.
-**Display as a location**          If the switch is on, a file path will be a value of this attribute.
+**Render only location**           If the switch is on, a file path will be a value of this attribute.
-                                   Otherwise it will be a file content or file content processed as a template depending on `Show as template` option.
+                                   Otherwise it will be a file content or file content processed as a template depending on `Render as a template` option.
 ================================== =============